Subnodal/subOS-concept/README.md

-# subOS
+# subOS Concept Design
-Main repository for the components of subOS, an operating system built by Subnodal.
+Main repository for the components of a subOS concept design, an operating system built by Subnodal.

 Licenced by the [Subnodal Open-Source Licence](LICENCE.md).